Suicide claims more lives than war, murder, and natural disasters combined.

 Find more facts at afsp.org or call 888-333-AFSP.

-Figures from the Centers for Disease Control and Prevention Understanding Suicide: Fact Sheet for 2015.
+Figures from the Centers for Disease Control and Prevention (CDC) Data & Statistics Fatal Injury Report for 2018, retrieved March 1, 2020.

 If you are a member of the media and would like to speak with experts on suicide prevention or would like to do a story on suicide prevention or the Out of the Darkness Overnight Walk please contact [email protected]